-Why take Ashwagandha and not western herbs such as Valerian, Passion Flower or Skullcap?
+Why take Ashwagandha for insomnia and not western herbs such as Valerian, Passion Flower, or Skullcap?

 Ashwagandha is an adaptogen, a tonic that helps the whole body to work more effectively.
 It does so much more than just help you sleep or help with nerves.
-Western herbs such as Valerian work for some people but for others, and I am one of them, they seem to work the opposite.
+Western herbs such as Valerian work for some people but not for others, and I am one of them.
+These herbs to promote sleep seem to work the opposite on me.
 It is very individual.
-For myself and others who have tried Western herbs for insomnia without success, Ashwagandha is amazing.
+For me and others who have tried Western herbs for insomnia without success, Ashwagandha is amazing.

 Some background facts and information on Ashwagandha.